 In this chapter we apply what we have learned about the Fourier series to solve the basic heat and wave equations on bounded spatial domains.
-The central idea is a technique called separation of variables.
-We illustrate the technique through examples.
+The central idea is a technique called separation of variables which we illustrate through examples.

-Separation of variables in the heat equation
+9.1 Separation of variables in the heat equation

-Consider the initial boundary value problem (IBVP) for heat equation for the unknown u(x, t) on the interval $[0, \ell]$:
+Consider the initial boundary value problem (IBVP) of heat equation for the unknown u(x, t) over the interval $[0, \ell]$ :